 Time and Talents required to respond to the various requests for assistance are provided by the volunteers from the participating churches.
-Over the years, St. Augustine’s has provided annual financial support to NeighboutLink, with many of our members being neighbours, board members, or both.
+Over the years, St. Augustine’s has provided annual financial support to NeighboutLink, with many of our Church members serving as NeighbourLink volunteers, on the NeighbourLink Board of Directors, or on both.

 An “emergency help closet” is also provided by NeighbourLink with the supplies being donated by the churches and individuals.

 The telephone number for the central resource centre is 780 960 9669.

 The present NeighbourLink coordinator/liaison from St. Augustine’s is Bev Orieux

 Every first and third Thursday of the month at 10am the seniors of the parish get together for a time of prayer, study, lunch, and lots and lots of laughter!
 Everyone is welcome, especially those 65 and older.

 Tara Munn is the current Youth Coordinator at St. Augustine’s.